window-ops/whiteboard-os/README.md

 ## Whiteboard OS TV

-This is a simplified UI that optimizes screen space and is separate from the main application.
+Whiteboard OS TV is a simplified UI that optimizes screen space and is separate from the main application.